Sweet Corn: The Unsung Hero of Staple Crops

 Harvesting

-The temperature at which sweet corn is harvested and stored can have a dramatic effect on eating quality.
-Sweetness is of prime importance in sweet corn quality; after harvest, sweetness rapidly declines as the sugar in the kernel is converted to starch.
-The loss of sugar in the kernels is accelerated by high temperature.
-For example, the rate of sugar loss is 10 times greater when the corn is held at 70oF. than at 32oF.
+The temperature at which farmers harvest and store sweet corn can have a dramatic effect on eating quality.
+Sweetness is of prime importance in sweet corn quality; after harvest, farmers notice that sweetness rapidly declines as the sugar in the kernel converts to starch.
+High temperature accelerates the loss of sugar in the kernels.
+For example, holding the corn at 70oF causes the rate of sugar loss to be 10 times greater than when it is held at 32oF.
 At 90oF., the rate of loss is 20 times greater than at 32EF.

 Although supersweet types of sweet corn retain sweetness much longer than the normal types, it is important to harvest any sweet corn in early morning or late evening.